 Tombstone's historical fires ranged from limited to some that damaged the entire town!

-With so many canvas and wood framed structures, seems amazing there weren't more devastating historical fires!
+With many canvas and wood framed structures, seems amazing there weren't more devastating historical fires!
 But consider other contributing fire danger factors :

 These details contributed to fire-starting possibilities on any given day.
 Add in more troublesome circumstances:

 In Tombstone's early history, three fires sprung up before the water company and Fire Departments were well equipped:

 Looking Northwest from Corner of 5th & Allen